Algebraic Properties of Riemannian Manifolds: Algebraic relations of curvature tensors

 It is not difficult to find the newly generated basis $Q_5$ at the quintic order.
 They are given by\footnote{There is a subtle element: $Q_5^{\textrm{odd}} = \textrm{Tr} \left( B^T B A_+ B A_- + B B^T A_- B^T A_+ \right)$.
 This is parity even in itself but the odd power of the matrix $B$.
 If this combination were allowed at the quintic order, a similar term $ \textrm{Tr} \left( B^T B A_+ B + B^T A_- B^T B \right)$ would also be allowed at the quartic order.
 But this term did not appear at the quartic order.
 So we rule out $Q_5^{\textrm{odd}}$.
 The result in Table \ref{table:3} alludes that a term of odd powers of $B$ is only possible in the form of $\det B$ because $\det B = \det B^T$.}

 The above argument implies that the quintic scalars, not explicitly known yet, have totally 24 basis elements.
 We summarize the quintic scalar basis in Table \ref{table:3-5}.
 But, as the number of independent quartic scalars has been reduced due to the existence of the linear relation \eq{19-exp}, the number of independent basis elements can be further reduced if there exists a similar linear relation among the members in Table \ref{table:3-5}.
 We claim that there is such a linear relation between the basis elements, $S^5_{1} \sim S^5_{24}$.
 The linear relation \eq{19-exp} for quartic scalars was derived from Eq.
 (8) in Ref. \cite{ten-poly} and such identity can be extended to quintic order \cite{edg-hog}.
-So we expect the quintic scalar terms in Table \ref{table:3-5} to have $67=90-23$ linear relations.
+So we expect the number of linearly independent quintic scalars in Table \ref{table:3-5} will be 23.
+It implies that 90 quintic scalars in Ref. \cite{ten-poly} obey totally $67=90-23$ linear relations.

 Although we will stop at the quintic order, it is straightforward to extend the argument to higher orders.
 A nontrivial step is to find linear relations (syzygies) between the basis elements such as \eq{19-exp} whose existence is guaranteed by the Cayley-Hamilton theorem \cite{edg-hog,sned-2,sned-3}.
 In particular, it will be interesting to find a generating function for the basis elements of scalar monomials such as Tables \ref{table:3} and \ref{table:3-5}.